package

 - 2.5 gb unpacked

-- sampler not required
+- additional sampler not required

 recorded with two vintage oktava microphones: a 1972 ml-16 ribbon for the side signal, and a 1975 mk-13m condenser for the center. the ml-16 gives a softer tone, while the mk-13m brings a clearer, brighter center. either microphone can be used alone, or opened into a wider mid-side image.